 This Code requires that ACES’ trading staff shall:

-- Conduct business in accordance with formally delegated reliability standards, and all applicable laws, regulations, tariffs and rules, and in good faith, and with a commitment to honest dealing.
+- Conduct business in accordance with reliability standards, including formally delegated reliability standards, and all applicable laws, regulations, tariffs and rules, and in good faith, and with a commitment to honest dealing.

 - Not engage in fraudulent behavior.